stwe/DatatablesBundle/Resources/doc/columns.md

 ## 10. Gallery column

 This column shows a list of uploaded images.

+For proper display of images as thumbnails the LiipImagineBundle is required.
+Please follow all steps as described [here](http://symfony.com/doc/master/bundles/LiipImagineBundle/installation.html).

+To upload images, I recommend the VichUploaderBundle.
+You can follow all steps as described [here](https://github.com/dustin10/VichUploaderBundle/blob/master/Resources/doc/index.md).

 Example: Suppose you have an entity `Post`, and `Post` have one or more images associated.